kcrum/toy_2D_fit/README.md

 The fake data in the fits done here are pulled from energy and time distributions, much like if one were observing Li-9 or He-8 decays.
 The energy spectrum form is specified in physicsPDFs.py by the "ParabolicPDF" class, and it is a parabola of the form ~x*(x-endpoint), where the user specifies the endpoint.
 The time spectrum is an exponential from the "TruncatedExponentialPDF" class with user-specified lifetime, as well as a user-specified maximum time.
 We generate fake data pulling from energy and time distributions for two 'isotopes,' each with its own spectral endpoint and lifetime.

 Fake data is generated and then fit by the "mainloop" function in toy_2D_fits.py.
-Four different fits are run to extract the normalization of the two isotopes:
+Four different fits are run to extract the normalization of the two isotopes in each fake experiment:

 - A least-squares fit to the 4 energy bins and 4 time bins, using the Pearson treatment for statistical errors.
 - A least-squares fit to the combined 16 (4x4) energy and time bins, using the Pearson treatment for statistical errors.